x123/kdy-iss/docs/sail-handling.md

    an open jammer in the cockpit.
 6. Keep a close eye on the mainsail as it's raised to ensure no fouling or jams.
 Stop if neccesary.
-7. Close the jammer and tighen the halyard using the cockpit winch.
+7. Close the jammer and tighten the halyard using the cockpit winch.
 Watch the luff of the sail to ensure correct tension and that the sail is set correctly.
 8. Tighen the vang, tension the new outhaul (using the reefing pennant), and